Loan Officer Interview Questions

 A bachelor’s degree in finance is required for entry-level positions, and several years of prior experience is expected for larger institutions.
 Loan officers are required to be well-versed in local, state, and federal loan regulations regarding the type of loans they will be evaluating and approving.

-Salaries for Loan Officers range between $41K to $126K, with the median being $90K.
+Salaries for loan officers range between $41K and $126K with the median being $90K.